Learning and Soul Work at St. Paul’s Fall 2020

 On Sacred Ground: Dialogue Circles for Racial Healing and Justice

 A film and reading based journey for those seeking to increase compassion and understanding about race.
-Ten sessions meeting every other week beginning in late October.
+Ten sessions meeting every other week beginning on Wednesday, October 21, with both a daytime group (time TBD) and evening group (7pm – 9pm).

 In these extraordinary times of a cultural awakening to the effects of race and racism in our culture you’re invited to expansive conversations and learning about race.
 Rich documentaries and reading materials, and conversations will help each participant expand their understanding and compassion for others, and help them discern what action they can take to be a healing presence in the world.